easydataservices/db2-auth/README.md

 <img src="docs/auth_service_overview.png" title="AUTH Service overview" width="70%"/>

 # Synopsis
-The AUTH Service is an off-the-peg JDBC session and attribute store, enabling sessions and session attributes to be persisted by and retrieved efficiently using a Db2 for LUW database as the persistent store.
+The AUTH Service is an off-the-peg JDBC session and attribute store, enabling sessions and session attributes to be persisted and retrieved efficiently, with a Db2 for LUW database as the persistent store.
 The design supports high workload environments and 24x7 availability.

 ## See also
 See https://easydataservices.github.io/db2-auth/java/javadoc/index.html for Javadoc.